 Before delving into academia, I worked as a software developer for five years at Oracle Corporation.

-I am broadly interested in problems originating from combinatorics and algorithms.
+I am interested in algorithmic design and, broadly speaking, in discrete mathematics.
 My PhD was in enumerative combinatorics, where the goal is to exhaustively generate various combinatorial objects.
 I aim to generate such objects efficiently using Gray codes.
 The research during my PhD revolved around objects defined by intersecting set systems.
 I also studied combinatorial properties of classical objects characterized by pattern avoidance.
-Additionally, I have undertaken research in the fields of algorithmic fairness.